 7. Bedarra Island

-Best time to travel: April through to November is known as the dry season when Bedarra Island sparkles in the sunshine.
+Best time to visit: April through to November is known as the dry season when Bedarra Island sparkles in the sunshine.
 The resort is closed for a few weeks from late January to March each year.

 8. Heron Island